How You Hear

 Three tiny bones and the eardrum make up the middle ear.
 Sound waves cause the eardrum to vibrate.
 The three bones or ossicles called the malleus, incus, and stapes, pass the vibration on to the inner ear.

 Sound waves are transformed into electrical impulses.
-The cochlea is filled with fluid, sound waves cause this fluid to move and the movement is picked up by the sensory cells which send the electrical impulses to your brain.
+The cochlea is filled with fluid, sound waves cause this fluid to move and the movement is picked up by sensory hair cells which send the electrical impulses to your brain.